How to Build a Searchable Knowledge Base from PDF Documents

 - Schedule - paired with an ftp

-list-directorycall when manuals arrive in a shared drop folder. - Email - watch a shared mailbox (e.g.
+list-directorycall when manuals arrive in a shared drop folder. - Email - poll a connected Gmail or Outlook mailbox (e.g.

-manuals@yourcompany.com) for PDF attachments. - Webhook - exposes a URL your internal upload form can POST a PDF to.
+manuals@yourcompany.com) for PDF attachments.
+The trigger emitsattachments[]references whose bytes are fetched on demand. - Webhook - exposes a URL your internal upload form can POST a PDF to.

 All three should produce the same downstream envelope: { filename, sourcePath, bytes }.